Performance tuning and analysis¶

 To propagate them into the enclave, either use the insecure manifest option

-loader.insecure__use_host_env = 1 (don’t use this in production!) or specify
+loader.insecure__use_host_env = true (don’t use this in production!) or

 This section describes how to use perf, a powerful Linux profiling tool.